 The word ñomblo is how Nicaraguan people say obeso (obese).

 Ñatear is how they say esnifar (to snort) in Nicaragua.

-Do you remember that the word ñato means pug-nosed?
+Do you remember the word ñato (pug-nosed)?
 They belong to the same family of words!

 A ñangazo is a mordisco (bite) in Costa Rica and the Dominican Republic.